 Amazon Birding Cruises

 The rainforest surrounding the upper Amazon River and its tributaries in Peru is one of the most biodiverse places in the world.
 An astounding 1,700 plus birds (close to 20% of the world’s total) can be found here, of which more than 300 species are endemic.
-On a Delfin Amazon Cruise guests can easily add 100 birds to their life list.
+On a Delfin I Amazon River Cruise guests can easily add 100 birds to their life list.
 Colorful macaws and toucans get the most attention, but serious birders delight in finding local species such as Antbirds and Hoatzin’s during excursions into small tributaries and lakes that increase chances of viewing a variety of species.

 Colorful macaws and toucans get the most attention, but serious birders delight in finding local species.

 Travel during the high-water season of December through May for the best chance to see a variety of birds.
 Clay licks are a spectacular natural show where parrots, macaws, parakeets and other birds regularly come to lick the clay, which rids their bodies of toxins that accumulate due to their diet of seeds.
 Early morning, evening and night excursions are often offered to make the most of bird and wildlife watching opportunities.
-Local guides in the Amazon enhance identification and scientific knowledge with interesting information on cultural and mythological stories behind the birds you encounter.
+Local guides on these Amazon trips enhance identification and scientific knowledge with interesting information on cultural and mythological stories behind the birds you encounter.